UT-CHG/BET/doc/examples/examples_overview.rst

 See :ref:`fenicsExample` for an example using the `FEniCS package
 <http://fenicsproject.org/>`_ that can be run with serial BET.

-See :ref:`fenicsMultipleSerial` for an example that can be run with serial BET and uses `Launcher <https://github.com/TACC/launcher>`_ to launch multiple serial runs of the model in parallel.
+See :ref:`fenicsMultipleSerialExample` for an example that can be run with serial BET and uses `Launcher <https://github.com/TACC/launcher>`_ to launch multiple serial runs of the model in parallel.